UrbanInstitute/nccs/_resources/regulation-of-np-sector.md

 project-name: regulation
 categories:
   - survey
-abstract: "The Regulation of Nonprofits and Philanthropy Project, hosted at The Urban Institute, conducts research on the regulatory frameworks that govern the nonprofit sector with the goals of 1) systematically documenting current regulatory frameworks across states, 2) deepening our understanding of how different policies impact nonprofits, and 3) promoting the diffusion of best practices across states.
-It brings together cross-disciplinary groups of scholars and experts to advance empirical research and our understanding of how regulation effects nonprofit organizations and philanthropy.
-The work has been done in partnership with the Center on Nonprofits and Philanthropy, the Tax Policy and Charities Project, Indiana University, the University of Pennsylvania's College of Law, Columbia University's School of Law, and the National Center for Charitable Statistics."
+abstract: "The Regulation of Nonprofits and Philanthropy Project conducts research on the regulatory frameworks that govern the nonprofit sector with the goals of (1) systematically documenting current frameworks across states, (2) deepening our understanding of how policies impact nonprofits, and (3) promoting the diffusion of best practices across states."
 primaryLinks:
   - text: Project Overview
     href: 'https://www.urban.org/sites/default/files/2023-10/Regulation%20of%20Nonprofits%20and%20Philanthropy%20description.pdf'